thoth-tech/documentation/docs/OnTrack/UI Enhancement/Component Reviews/ComponentReview_ProgressBurndownChart.md

 [ ] ability to collect details from the user
 [ ] succeeds when data is valid
 [ ] handles errors - duplicate unit code in the teaching period, or invalid dates [ ] created unit is shown on success

-## Discussion with Client (Andrew Cain)

-Finally you will need to take the feedback from Andrew and Discuss any addtional considertions he may have with this component before writing any code.